district09/php_package_qa-drupal/README.md

 }
 ```

-Now install this package and its requirements by executing execute following command:
+Now install this package and its requirements by executing the following command:
 <pre><code>composer require --dev gent/qa-drupal:^1.0</code></pre>